mthirabayashi/Fishy_Game/README.md

 - `howler.js` for game sounds
 - `js-cookie` to store user high scores locally in their browser
 - Webpack to bundle and serve up the various scripts.

-In addition to the webpack entry file, there will be four scripts involved in this project:

-`fishy.js`: handles the initial start page and generate a new instance of the game.

-`game.js`: handles the updating and rendering of the canvas elements.

-`fish.js`: handles the creation and logic of the fish elements of the game.

-`hero.js`: handles the creation and logic of the hero(the fish that the user will control) fish element of the game.

-`util.js`: handles the reusable logic of the moving elements of the game.